drocheam/optrace/docs/source/usage/spectrum.rst

    >>> spec.peak_wavelength()
    605.00225...

-Note that with multiple same height peaks or a broad constant peak region the first peak value is returned.
-However, due to numerical precision this is not always the case.
+Note that with multiple same height peaks or a broad constant peak region the first peak value will be returned.

-In our example the power-weighted average wavelength (centroid) is different from this:
+The centroid wavelength for the spectrum is:

 .. doctest::